uffe/awesome-react-components/readme.md

 # Range Date Picker

-*Allow user to select a date interval.
+<em>Allow user to select a date interval.

 I want the user to be able to select two dates to represent an interval between two dates.

-What are good libraries implementing that use case?*
+What are good libraries implementing that use case?</em>

  - [react-dates](https://github.com/airbnb/react-dates) - An easily internationalizable, mobile-friendly datepicker library for the web.
  - [react-infinite-calendar](https://github.com/clauderic/react-infinite-calendar) - Infinite scrolling date-picker built with React, with localization, themes, keyboard support, and more.